mhassan-mustafa/E-Library-system-using-Django/README.md

 4. **Integrating Email System**:

-Integrate the email system for OTP verification and sending book request notifications
+-Integrate the email system for OTP verification and sending book request notifications

 Open the `e_library/settings.py` file in your Django project.